ORO-STAKE-POOL/oro-stake-pool-github.io/upgrade_cardano_node/README.md

 ```bash
 nohup ./oro-stake-pool-github.io/upgrade_cardano_node/upgrade_node_v1.2.6.1.sh &
 ```
-> `jobs` command will display status of the scripts that are running in the background
+* `jobs` command will display status of the scripts that are running in the background

-> Display execution output of the `upgrade_node_v1.2.6.1.sh` script -  `tail -f nohup.out`
+* Display execution output of the `upgrade_node_v1.2.6.1.sh` script -  `tail -f nohup.out`

+Congratulations!
+Your Cardano Node is upgraded to the latest version. :partying_face:

 ##### Note : Future upgrade scripts can be pulled by running `git pull` command.